 As the global economy moved into the 21st Century, logistics became vital for supply chain management and customer demand.
-Logistics management has influenced product movement to exceed or meet consumer demand in less than two decades.
+In less than two decades, logistics management has influenced product movement to exceed or meet consumer demand.
 Companies saw they could reduce costs and increase productivity by managing logistics on a system theory and managing the company to improve performance.

 Simplifying communication and services between numerous departments help create a workflow blueprint that decreases costs by increasing visibility and enhancing the overall understanding of company requirements.
-Cost savings are created by reducing warehousing costs and buying based on supply forecasts, reliable shipping, better inventory management, and timely delivery to the end-user.
+Cost savings is created by decreasing warehousing costs and buying based on supply forecasts, reliable shipping, better inventory management, and timely delivery to the end-user.

 Advantages provided by its correct implementation

 - Transportation costs are one of the leading expense categories in logistics management.
 They usually increase based on the batch size, distance, and product exposure to damage.
 On the other hand, the transportation cost per unit of weight reduces as the lot size increases in the long run.
 Thus, the maximum consolidation of transportation volumes can help decrease transportation costs.
 Enlargement can be achieved by combining small lots into a a large one, intended for a long run.

 - The main function of logistics in supply chain management is primarily to increase the overall value of each delivery, which is recognized by customer satisfaction.
 This means that the optimization and reduction of labor resources must be tied to keeping up a certain level of quality customer service.
 This issue is solved by decreasing the total labor resources and introducing automation solutions.

 - Concerning the service quality, it is chiefly influenced by the speed of delivery of the goods to the end-user, as well as its transportation inappropriate conditions and within the allowed time limits;